x0f5c3/go_version_manager/README.md

 # golang_downloader

-`golang_downloader` is a small program intended to download the latest or chosen golang version from the official site also checking the checksum for the file
+`golang_downloader` is a small program intended to download the latest or chosen golang version from the official site also checking the SHA256 sum for the file